-It looks like with the new Cartier Rotonde de Cartier Astroregulateur (ref.
-W1556211) limited edition watch, the Swiss watchmaker has found yet another, maybe even more effective, way of combating the problem of gravity affecting accuracy of mechanical watches.
+With the new Rotonde de Cartier Astroregulateur (ref.
+W1556211) limited edition, Cartier has found yet another, maybe even more effective, way of combating the problem of gravity affecting the accuracy of mechanical movements.
 The solution is as simple as it is ingenious.

 As you probably already know, the accuracy of a mechanical movement is constantly affected by chaotic motions of its owner’s hand and the gravity pull of Earth.